vishnuvij/nike-mockup/README.md

 You can view the live site [here](https://vishnuvij.github.io/nike-mockup/).

-This is a mock-up of a Nike website created to showcase my web development skills.
+This is a mock-up of a Nike website.